latonet/nft-bazaar/README.md

 This project will enable some creators not currently well represented in existing NFT marketplaces to offer their assets and reach their target markets in a new and exciting marketplace.
 We believe many of our creators are not currently active in existing NFT marketplaces.

+The marketplace intends to develop a sidechain on XRPL for users to mint, buy and sell NFTs.

 Our team has considerable experience in developing websites and apps and we're excited to bring this experience to the NFT marketplace.
 Our niche NFT assets will target creators and their buyers not currently well catered for.

+In future, we will open our XRPL sidechain to users other than our marketplaces, thereby creating a trusted data store of mainstream and niche NFTs.

 Target milestones:

 Month 2: proof-of-concept with sidechain
 Implement prototype integrated with XRPL Testnet with features to mint NFT assets.

-Initial GitHub repository published.
+GitHub repository published.

-Try to buy and sell NFT assets in a private test environment.
+Test buy and sell NFT assets in a private test environment.

 Gather feedback from test users.